Parks to People: Bringing Our Parks into Homes, Classes, and Communities

 The Outdoor Recreation Department, based out of the Tidewater Boating Center in East Oakland, provides a rich variety of outdoor programs throughout the Park District for youth, families, adults, and community partners.

 Redwood Bowmen Archery Club instructors teach safety, proper gear care, aiming, and shooting technique, in beautiful Roberts Regional Park, high in the Oakland Hills.
 The club provides bows, arrows, and gear, and after a thorough introduction, students practice shooting under the careful coaching of certified instructors.
+Visit the Archery page, for more information.

 Bikes are a great way to get to and ride through your beautiful Regional Parks.
 Join Recreation staff on a weekend ride, and learn basic bike maintenance, bike safety, safe group riding skills, and more as you get a good workout.